Cycle Seahaven Procedures

 - A Ride Leader can refuse any member or guest from joining the ride.
 For example, a rider may not be considered experienced enough or physically able to complete the planned route, or they may expose the other riders to additional risk.

-- Ride Leaders should be familiar with the Club Rules (usual disclaimer, number of guest riders, duty of care, constitution, link to Junior Member page, etc. page under construction).
+- Ride Leaders should be familiar with the Club Rules (usual disclaimer, number of guest riders, duty of care, constitution, link to Junior Member page, etc).

 - The Ride Leader has access to the online Incident Form which is completed at the discretion of the Ride Leader.
 If in doubt, fill it out.